 The 2030 WRG and the International Finance Corporation in Peru signed an agreement with the National Authority of Water (ANA) and the Ministry of Agriculture in April 2013 to formally establish a relationship to promote dialogue and collaboration as well as private sector participation on water resources management in the country.

-Adaptation to climate change and green infrastructure, promoting green infrastructure with private sector and government;
+Adaptation to climate change and green infrastructure, aimed at promoting green infrastructure and nature-based solutions among private sector, international cooperation and government;

-Water Responsible Companies, raising awareness on water issues and private sector action through collaboration with government;
+Water Responsible Companies – the Blue Certificate, focused on raising awareness on water issues and private sector action through collaboration with government; and

 The 2030 WRG has been working with several partners to contribute to the management of Peru’s water resources.